 Margarita Stīpnieks has had her life story recorded for the National Oral History collection, in which the main highlights are:

-Living as a First World War refugee from the age of five to ten in the Pskov region in Russia; studying at the Latvian Academy of Art in the master class of Ģederts Eliass, as a contemporary of Karlis Padegs and Margarita Kovalevska; living in Talsi during the war; experiences as a Second World War refugee and in a DP Camp in Wurzburg, Germany.
+A First World War refugee from the age of five to ten in Russia; studying at the Latvian Academy of Art in the master class of Ģederts Eliass, as a contemporary of Karlis Padegs and Margarita Kovalevska; living in Talsi during the war; experiences as a Second World War refugee and in a DP Camp in Wurzburg, Germany.

 The longest period of her life has been spent in Adelaide, Australia, from which she returned to her birthplace of Saldus, Latvia, four years ago.